What are CAM Fees in Commercial Real Estate and How do They Affect Your Lease?

 Common Area Maintenance or "CAM" fees are charges incurred in a commercial lease.
 CAM is paid by a tenant to their landlord.
-CAM is charged on top of the basic rent and caters for maintenance expenses incurred for work on the common area of a property.
+CAM is charged on top of the basic rent and covers maintenance expenses incurred for work on the common area of a property.
 For example, in an office park, the tenants will pay CAM for the gardening on the office park.

 to each tenant is determined by rented square footage in relation to the total